Enquire now

 CPR or cardiopulmonary resuscitation is a lifesaving technique that is performed when the heart stops beating.
 You may have seen in a movie, a person giving mouth-to-mouth to an individual who loses consciousness.
 While you may have wondered how people know when to perform CPR or how it is performed, this blog can provide you with step-by-step information to help you familiarise yourself with how CPR works.

 Anyone including children can perform CPR if the proper technique is known.
 If you are wondering about the need to know CPR, it becomes crucial if anyone around you suffers from a cardiac arrest, even at home.
-Please note that this blog is only for informational purposes and does not replace the significance of a doctor’s consultation.
-You can book your consultation with BM Birla Heart Research Centre in Kolkata, the only cardiac hospital in the Eastern region with the best cardiologists, cardiac surgeons, and other healthcare professionals.
+Please note that this blog is only for informational purposes and does not replace the significance of a cardiologist's consultation.
+You can book your consultation with a cardiologist in Kolkata at the BM Birla Heart Research Centre, the only cardiac hospital in the Eastern region with the best cardiologists, cardiac surgeons, and other healthcare professionals.

 What is CPR?